What Is Import Compliance?

 While it is true that a program can take time to develop, and it needs to be maintained, the truth is that a program can help your shipments move more quickly through Customs.
 This means that you can save time with a comprehensive Import Compliance program.

 2. Trade Compliance Costs Too Much

-Putting together a compliance program will cost your company, and this usually comes in the way of hiring an outside import consulting team.
+Putting together a compliance program will cost your company, which usually comes in hiring an outside import consulting team.
 While there is an initial investment, this payment will go a long way as you avoid the cost of penalty actions.

-Importers hold all responsibilities for all aspects of their business operation, and negligence can add up to millions of dollars and lost productivity.
+Importers hold all aspects of their business operation, and negligence can add up to millions of dollars and lost productivity.

 This means that not being compliant can cost you more than going through the process to ensure your company is not violating any regulations.

 You may think that you can continue to operate as you have in the past because Customs has not penalized you yet.
-However, this mentality is dangerous because once you receive a violation, you will have to pay a steep penalty, and your business could suffer from long-term consequences that will hit your bottom line.
+However, this mentality is dangerous because you will have to pay a steep penalty once you receive a violation.
+Your business could suffer from long-term consequences that will hit your bottom line.

 The truth is that Customs has a variety of Quick Response Audits that they can use to target a single issue for any importer of any size.
 When you are caught, you will experience costly fines, and your products will get caught up at the border- this can cause your business to look bad and sour your customer relationships.

-If you work with a broker, then you may think that this professional is responsible for everything that your business imports.
+If you work with a broker, you may think that this professional is responsible for your business imports.
 However, the truth is that you are responsible for all aspects of your entry as outlined under 19 USC 1484.